Information for Cruise Passengers

 Fun Facts about Western Newfoundland

-the province has its own dictionary, a pony, and two famous dog breeds – the Newfoundland Dog and the Labrador Retriever.
+The province of Newfoundland and Labrador has its own dictionary, a pony, and two famous dog breeds – the Newfoundland Dog and the Labrador Retriever.

 Coastline dreams: